 Aim Ref.
 No. Aim Associated Objectives Target Key Performance Indicator (KPI) 1 To minimise impacts to biodiversity during construction a) Minimise the construction areas to reduce direct impacts in the Project area b) Minimize extent of vegetation clearance in natural habitats c) Minimize injury or mortality of fauna species d) Raise awareness among internal and external stakeholders on biodiversity and conservation priorities No Project activity outside the designated construction sites will be conducted.
-No vegetation clearance will be undertaken outside the Project footpr No fauna species injured or dead due construction activities Provide bespoke biodiversity training personnel and contractors contain incidents of fauna injury and mortality Reports on trainings, information disclosure meetings and attendants 2 Prevent adverse impacts to integrity of any Protected and/or Key Biodiversity Areas a) Avoid activity outside the designated construction sites and approved footprint. b) Restore/compensate habitats lost to the Project from within the Protected and Key Biodiversity Areas conducted.
+No vegetation clearance will be undertaken outside the Project footprint.
+No fauna species injured or dead due to construction activities No fauna species injured or dead due to construction activities Provide bespoke biodiversity training to personnel and contractors No disturbance to biodiversity outside the approved footprint.
+Monitoring reports on the integrity natural and critical habitats do not show loss and degradation of natural habitat Construction biodiversity monitoring reports do not contain incidents of fauna injury and mortality.
+Reports on trainings, information disclosure meetings and attendants 100% of personnel and contractors are covered by biodiversity requirements awareness campaign 2 Prevent adverse impacts to integrity of any Protected and/or Key Biodiversity Areas a) Avoid activity outside the designated construction sites and approved footprint. b) Restore/compensate habitats lost to the Project from within the Protected and Key Biodiversity Areas No Project activity outside the designated construction sites will be conducted.
+Compensatory tree planting activities will be conducted.
 Monitoring reports on the KBA do not indicate degradation of the integrity of the KBA.
 Tree planting records and monitoring results indicating sapling success.
-3 To achieve no net loss or net gain (as required) of important biodiversity a) Minimise loss of important habitats b) Achieve no net loss c) Minimise impacts to important fauna d) Achieve a net gain for tree cutting areas e) Manage risk of introduction or spread of invasive species listed in Table 3-1.
-No net loss of bird and bat species, especially threatened and migrant not show net loss of natural habitat, flora or fauna species.
-If net loss of habitat, flora or fauna species identified, compensation measures are implemented and demonstrably match the loss inflicted.
-No infestation with invasive species within the Project recorded.
-Translocation records, such as for ground dwelling fauna, if necessary
+3 To achieve no net loss or net gain (as required) of important biodiversity a) Minimise loss of important habitats b) Achieve no net loss c) Minimise impacts to important fauna d) Achieve a net gain for tree cutting areas e) Manage risk of introduction or spread of invasive species f) Achieve net gain for critical habitat trigger species (Verbascum hasbenlii) No net loss of natural habitats and sensitive flora No net loss of bird and bat species, especially threatened and migrant species No net loss of sensitive terrestrial fauna Net gain for Verbascum hasbenlii will be detailed in BAP Compensatory tree planting for tree cutting activities No introduction or spread of invasive species due to construction activities Seed collection of PBF flora species, if necessary.
+Periodical monitoring reports prepared and results do not show net loss of natural habitat or fauna species.
+If net loss of habitat or fauna species identified, compensation measures are implemented and demonstrably match the loss inflicted No infestation with invasive species within the Project recorded Translocation records, such as for ground dwelling fauna, if necessary Successful seeding and translocation monitoring records for Digitalis trojana, Verbascum lydium var. heterandrum, Ferulago trojana, Crocus candidus, Cirsium balikesirense